Nils-ChristianIseke/piezobot-mri-compatible-biopsy-robot/README.md

 <p align="center">
 <img src="https://github.com/Nils-ChristianIseke/piezobot-mri-compatible-biopsy-robot/assets/48475933/8ee418ea-ec4c-461f-a7a7-38c800fa6aad" width="500">
 </p>

+# Structure of the Repository
+This repo contains all necessary ros2 packages in the src directory.
+Furthermore it contains, the mri images int the directory mri_images.
+And the setup used to train nnUnet on the HPC in the directory high_performance_cluster

 3D Segmentation of an MRI from a needle phantom.
 The pose extraced from this segmentation is used to do look-and-move Visual Servoing of the needle.
 Needleholder (blue), Needle (red), Tumor (yellow), Tissue (green).